mritunjaysharma394/vowpal-wiki/Download.md

 All <a href="https://github.com/JohnLangford/vowpal_wabbit/tags">tagged versions</a> can be downloaded from github.
 We try to have zero bugs, so a <a href="https://github.com/JohnLangford/vowpal_wabbit">checkout from the master branch</a> is almost always sane and often preferred.
+Detailed instructions for installing on various operating systems can be found in the [README.md](https://github.com/JohnLangford/vowpal_wabbit)

 ## Other options